katurn1/Presidential_Tweets_NLP_Analysis/README.md

 - For this period the trend slopes negative.
 Trump is running attack ads on opponents in getting kind of nasty.

 **President**
 - The lowest negative point (-0.049) for tweets happens at the beginning of trumps presidency.
-Things of note happeing around this timeframe:
+Things of note happening around this timeframe:
 1. Trump goes on an executive order signing spree.
 2. Feb.
 3, 2017- District Court temporarily blocks order to temporarily block immigration from seven Middle Eastern nations.
 3. Feb.
 5- 9th Circuit court denies request from Trump administration to immediately reinstate travel ban.